Home About Archive Projects Publications Twitter GitHub

-Besides that, I have been working as a software developer for os-cillation GmbH since 2003, where the major part of my work is spent on KVM-over-IP solutions with Embedded Linux, and some iOS related development, but I also worked on the the Xfld Linux Live CD, the Xfce installers, Terminal and other random projects.
+Besides that, I have been working as a software developer for os-cillation GmbH from 2003 to 2013, where the major part of my work was spent on KVM-over-IP solutions with Embedded Linux, and some iOS related development, but I also worked on the the Xfld Linux Live CD, the Xfce installers, Terminal and other random projects.

 In recent years my interest shifted away from free desktop application development toward Cocoa and CocoaTouch application development for Mac OS X and iOS.
 In June 2011 I founded the CocoaHeads Siegen chapter, an informal group of Cocoa developers, that get together for short talks and presentations, and to talk about Mac and iOS programming.